happeneddr9/STM32F0-YM2151-VGMPlayer/README.md

 # STM32F0 YM2151 VGMPlayer

 ### Description
+This project is a VGMPlayer that uses a genuine YM2151 FM synthesizer chip.
+This project is driven by an STM32F030 microcontroller, it's better choice than BluePill in price, and I have not written any libraries for other STM serise chips.

-This is a little project reference from [AidanHockey5/YM2151_VGM_STM32](https://github.com/AidanHockey5/YM2151_VGM_STM32), but this is not using BluePill(STM32F103), is STM32F0 serise; using SW4STM32 with standard peripheral library.
+This project is reference from [AidanHockey5/YM2151_VGM_STM32](https://github.com/AidanHockey5/YM2151_VGM_STM32), but this is not using BluePill(STM32F103), is STM32F0 serises; using SW4STM32 with standard peripheral library.

-Compared with BluePill, the STM32F0 series chip has a slower main clock, less Flash and RAM, and fewer peripherals, but that is more than enough for this project, and it is very cheap.
+Compared with BluePill, the STM32F0 series chip has a slower main clock, less Flash and RAM, and fewer peripherals, but that is more than enough for this project, and it is very cheap, each cost me around 0.83USD.

 Using STM32F030C8 as the brain of this project, ST77xx TFT LCD for displaying VGM information, and SdFat for SD cards and file system control, most of the libraries have been optimized for STM32F0 series.